mosi-arch/research/Blockchain/08-payment-channel.md

 that this is just an example implementation and you may need to modify it to suit your specific needs.

 ## PART 2
-using "y combinator" for creating "payment channel" on ethereum. code in javascript
+using "y combinator" for creating "payment channel" on ethereum. code in javascript\
+*this is the unique code, never seen before around the  web!*

 ```JS
 function YCombinator(func) {